 “Saving the ocean” can seem like a daunting task.
 We’ve compiled a list of ten things you can do today that will actually help

 Aloha (hello) and e como mai (welcome)!
-We’re so excited to announce our new Turtle Island Restoration Network Hawai‘i Program.
-We look forward to
+We’re so excited to announce our new Turtle Island Restoration Network Hawai‘i Program and our first Hawai’i program

 We’re pleased to announce that Cheryl King, a noted sea turtle biologist, will be directing TIRN’s Hawai‘i Program.
 King will be the organization’s first Hawai’i-based staff member, sparking a major expansion of its work in the Pacific Islands region.